dhrj412/Salesforce-UX/README.md

 ## Recommendation strip

-Displays 6 random car details which are available in inventory.
+Displays 6 random car details which are marked available in inventory.
 Recommendations refresh every 1 minute with new car details.
 I chose to randomise the recommendations as I want them to be independent of homogeneous data.